vering11/ethics_fall2025/README.md

 *update*
 # Getting Started
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-2. Click the "Use this template" button in the top right.
+2. Click the "fork" button in the top right.
 3. Create using an ethics_fall2025 repo
 4. Host with GitPages.
 Go to Settings>Pages>Branch.
 Click master from drop-down and Save
 5. Enable URL.
 Go to Code > About > Gear icon > Website.
 Click 'Use your GitHub Pages website' and Save.
 This may take a minute to load.